PhysicsAreBad/Warps/README.md

 Demo Plugin for Senior Team

 # Permissions:
-warp.admin - Use of the Server catagory, edit any warp, and unlimited warps warp.amount.n - Lets one create n amount warps
+warp.admin - Use of the Server catagory, edit any warp, and unlimited warps <br>
+warp.amount.n - Lets one create n amount warps

 <br>